BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

         'This email address is already in use. ' ||
         'Please use a different email address or try logging in with your existing account.';

+    password_does_not_contain_special_character CONSTANT TEXT :=
+        'The password must contain at least one special character. ' ||
+        'Please make sure you enter a secure password.';

-    password_not_secure CONSTANT TEXT :=
+    password_does_not_contain_digit CONSTANT TEXT :=
-        'The password should contain at least one special character and at least one digit. ' ||
+        'The password must contain at least one digit. ' ||
+        'Please make sure you enter a secure password.';

+    password_too_short CONSTANT TEXT :=
+        'The password must be at least 8 characters long.' ||
         'Please make sure you enter a secure password.';

     passwords_do_not_match CONSTANT TEXT :=